SaravanaStorageNetwork/S3-ansible-playbook-bundle/gluster_s3_apb/README.md

 ## Parameters
 * NAMESPACE: Optional, default 'glusterfs', Namespace to deploy the cluster in.

+It expects CNS cluster is setup and running.

 ## Running the application
 ```
 docker run --rm --net=host \